 Ocimum basilicum var. purpurascens leaves (red rubin basil): a source of bioactive compounds and natural pigments for the food industry

-Ocimum basilicum var. purpurascens (red rubin basil) is a variety rich in anthocyanin compounds, commonly used by the food industry as an aromatic plant.
-In this study, the nutritional and chemical composition of red rubin basil leaves was analysed, as well as, the antimicrobial activity and hepatotoxicity of the hydroethanolic extract.
-Carbohydrates were the main macronutrients present, being glucose the major free sugar.
+Ocimum basilicum var. purpurascens (red rubin basil) is a basil variety rich in anthocyanin compounds, commonly used in the food industry as an aromatic plant.
+In this study, the nutritional and chemical compositions of red rubin basil leaves were analysed, as well as, the antimicrobial activity and hepatotoxicity of their hydroethanolic extract.
+Carbohydrates were the main macronutrients present, with glucose being the major free sugar.
 Quinic acid was the most abundant organic acid, while γ-tocopherol was the highest tocopherol isoform found. α-Linolenic acid was the major fatty acid of the twenty identified compounds.
-Regarding polyphenols, twenty-six molecules were identified (thirteen non-anthocyanins and thirteen anthocyanin compounds), being rosmarinic acid the main non-anthocyanin molecule and cyanidin-3-(6,6´-di-p-coumaroyl)-sophoroside-5-glcucoside the most abundant anthocyanin.
+Regarding polyphenols, twenty-six molecules were identified (thirteen non-anthocyanin and thirteen anthocyanin compounds), with rosmarinic acid being the main non-anthocyanin molecule and cyanidin-3-(6,6′-di-p-coumaroyl)-sophoroside-5-glcucoside the most abundant anthocyanin.
 These compounds could be related to the antimicrobial activity observed in this study.
-Thus, this variety could be considered a good source of add value molecules for the food industry.
+Thus, this variety could be considered a good source of value added molecules for the food industry.